 Available moisture for the trees is also vital to survival.
 Luckily, Minnesota soil is suitable for evergreens except for the exotic types.
 The best way to ensure survival is to try and mimic forest conditions.
 Needles can fall down and create a type of mulch, or you can provide your own mulch.
 This allows protection from the elements and guarantees resources for your trees.
 As said earlier, the best way to make sure your exact tree or trees will survive in your area would be to contact your local nursery or arborist.

 All in all, Evergreens can be a worthwhile and beautiful investment.
 For more information and detail on choosing the right trees and shrubs, check out the University of Minnesota Extension’s “Choosing Landscape Evergreens” page.
-You can also contact Precision at 651-484-2726.
+You can also contact Precision Landscape & Tree at 651-484-2726 for a free consultation about which evergreen you should plant.